snowdrop/snowdrop-cloud-devex/examples/crud.md

   --name=my-database
 ```

-- Create a `MANIFEST`'s project file within thr current folder containing the ENV vars used by the spring's boot application to be authenticated with the Database and to use the Openshift's profile
+- Create a `MANIFEST`'s project file within the current folder containing the ENV vars used by the spring's boot application to be authenticated with the Database and to use the Openshift's profile
  which supports `Postgresql`'s database

 ```yaml